 Like the previous one, the standard that Jesus sets, the standard that is greater than the scribes and Pharisees, the standard is impossible.

 I am not talking about appreciation of beauty, being able to look at someone and think, “he’s handsome and she’s beautiful,” or even, “she’s handsome and he’s beautiful,” is not the same as looking at someone and wishing to have sex with them.
 We are supposed to find each other attractive.

 What causes lustful thoughts is the way we think.
 We are too selfish.
-I look at someone and thing how I would like them to gratify me.
+I look at someone and think about how I would like them to gratify me.
 That is not how it should be.
 Appreciating their beauty is about them.
 The nature of lust is selfish. it is all me, me, me.

 That is what needs to change, our selfishness.
 It will be difficult, we need to ask God for help in this.
-And like dismemberment it will hurt.
+And like dismemberment, it will hurt.